 Another important piece of research is Perona’s “A Bayesian Hierarchical Model for Learning Natural Scene Categories” [4].
 In this paper, the authors provided an approach that allowed for very hands-off model building.
 This model will potentially provide a structure for our model should we encounter any issues with sparse image objects that are hard to classify correctly.
 In the model, the computer attempts to use human-based rules to classify image objects.
 Essentially, each image is broken down into a series of codebook images and reoccurring elements are scanned and classified.
 Each of these codebook images is additionally clustered using k-means clustering.
 This portion of the model is used to eliminate features that occur with low frequencies in the training data.
 The remarkable aspect of this paper is that the model was able to achieve a 78% accuracy rate with such a low amount of supervision.
 While there are many applications of image classification models, the models outlined above provide a solid basis for our understanding of the evolution of image recognition and model application.
 Our next area of concentration has been on the specific use of neural networks for problem solutions in the image recognition and classification space.

+Dean, Corrado and a group of Google researchers in [20] created the predecessor for the modern open source library, TensorFlow in a model labeled as “DistBelief.”
+DistBelief allows for parallel processing of training data both within a machine and across a network of machines.
+Likewise, the DistrBelief process also allows “data parallelism” allowing for “multiple replicas of a model to optimize a single objective.”
+The effect, the researchers conclude, is a method for training moderate sized models more quickly than before, and giving capability to training very large data set models.

+DistBelief was the basis for the 2015 release of the open source TensorFlow machine learning system, documented in Abadi,, Barham et al in [21].

 An aspect of previous work that is of high importance for this work is the use and application of convolutional neural networks.
 As this is our model of choice, it was important for us to research the application of convolutional neural networks and their potential pitfalls.
 Goodfellow and a team from Google [5] showed an application of neural networks for image recognition.
 In this work, Goodfellow applied the DistBelief method for neural networks combined with Google Streetview images to recognize multi-digit numbers, namely street addresses.
 In the model, the researchers first addressed training the model to identify house numbers.
 This was a very important step as many variables come into play with these image captures.
 For instance, lighting, obstructions, and changing conditions can provide potential issues when identifying numbers from images.
 Additionally, varying font sizes, colors, and styles can impact the ability of the algorithms to correctly identify an image.
 An important aspect of this type of recognition is that if a single digit is misidentified, the entire interpretation is irrelevant and meaningless.
 Once the model was trained on house numbers, a more complete Streetview dataset was used.
 The final approach involved subtracting the mean from each image.
 In the end, the researcher’s models were able to achieve a 97.84% accuracy with this approach, which was just short of the human benchmark of 98% that was the target of the project.
 This piece of research and the approach acted as an important catalyst for our approach to identifying sidewalk obstructions and sidewalk grading.